faridcher/prob-dist-sim/README.md

 - plots are generated using base
 - simple but useful

-For the output pdf files, checks the release.
+For the output pdf files, check the release.

 # future
 - Simulation for multinomial distribution